 In August 2016, the first phase of the project launched.
 This included the landscaping of park areas, featuring temporary pavilions along with a system of engineering solutions and networks necessary for the implementation of the project.
 In 2016 and 2017, these buildings were joined by The Foundry, The Bottle House and The Commandant’s House.
 For the first time in the island’s existence, the territory is open to the public all year long, including the winter season.

 Special attention was paid to the landscaping of the area, which measures 2.2 hectares in total.
-The Dutch firm WEST 8 oversaw these plans, including the purchase from European nurseries of 200 full-grown trees, planted according to special technology that facilitates transportation.
+The Dutch firm West 8 oversaw these plans, including the purchase from European nurseries of 200 full-grown trees, planted according to special technology that facilitates transportation.
 This is how the island got its alley of lindens, with inlaid pathways and “green” lungs.
 In addition to the linden trees, the island will have mature oaks, willows, and a spruce tree.
 Mox landscaping beurau planted the herb garden in the New Perennials style

 The island is also equipped with streetlights and benches designed to echo the existing motifs in Saint Petersburg’s street furnishings, as a way to help inscribe the project within the context of its urban environment.